savonet/book/introduction.md

 ### The authors

-The authors of the book are the two main current developers of Liquidsoap.
+The authors of the book you have in your hands are the two main current developers of Liquidsoap.

 *Romain Beauxis* is Romain Beauxis is a Software Engineer based in New Orleans.\TODO{expand...}

 *Samuel Mimram* obtained his PhD in 2009 and is now professor in École polytechnique in France.
 His main research topics are concurrency, type theory